 Grief turns life grey and colorless.
 Our enthusiasm wanes after the death of a loved one (or another such devastating loss), and it’s so very hard to carry on with the day-to-day chores (moreover rebuild your life).
 Over time, through the pursuit of fruitful, purposeful grieving, the world can once again become a welcoming, exciting place to be.
 One more thing before I go…

 I’m of the strong opinion that unresolved grief is a major factor in much of the misery I see around me.
-After all, most of us were never taught how to effectively deal with loss.
+After all, most of us were never taught how to properly handle grief and loss.
 Here are two examples from my life; maybe they’ll be familiar to you.
 The only time I ever saw my dad cry was when his brother died in the early 1960s.
 One afternoon of tears, and then neither the brother nor his death were ever discussed again.
 When my mother’s mom died in 1966, she stayed in her bedroom for weeks, crying.
 Once she left that sanctuary, grandma’s name was rarely spoken.

 The underlying message from society is to “get on with your life.”
 Surely, that’s very constructive advice in some situations; but only if the timing of the message is right.
 A mourner still in the early days of grief, when ‘acceptance’ is the task won’t be able to hear the value in the suggestion; it will only feel cruel to the listener.
 When you feel unsupported, turn to people who truly understand; preferably people who’ve grieved a loss and know (to some degree) what you’re experiencing.
 Read what others have to say about coping with grief and loss.
 To facilitate this exploration, here’s a list of other grief-related posts here at Life in the Garden: